tesselo/vue2-leaflet-vectorgrid/README.md

 # vue2-leaflet-vectorgrid

 This is a [VectorGrid](https://github.com/Leaflet/Leaflet.VectorGrid) plugin extension for the [vue2-leaflet](https://github.com/KoRiGaN/Vue2Leaflet) package.
+Currently only the VectorGrid.protobuf is implemented.

 ## Install